-Residence Halls open at 8:00 a.m., Tuesday, September 9.
-The first "required" event for both parents and students is at 3:00 p.m. on September 9.
-Parents can anticipate leaving campus around 7:00 p.m. that evening after the reception.
+Residence Halls and the New Student Week Welcome Tent open at 8:00 a.m., Tuesday, September 6.
+The first "required" event for both parents and students is at 3:00 p.m. on September 6.
+Parents can anticipate leaving campus around 7:30 p.m. that evening after the reception.

 Welcome to Carleton!
 Make this your first stop when you arrive on campus.
-You’ll receive a welcome packet and meet lots of friendly students and staff members who will point you in the right direction.
-Just look for the HUGE tent on the Bald Spot near the Chapel and main entrance to campus.
-Can’t find it?
-Just look for the staff members in the blue t-shirts for assistance.
-For those arriving after 3:00 p.m., late check in will be available until 6:00 p.m. at the Sayles-Hill Information Desk.
+Your student will receive a welcome packet and meet lots of friendly students and staff members who will point you in the right direction.
+Need directions?
+Simply look for the staff members in the blue t-shirts for assistance.
+For those arriving after 3:00 p.m., late check-in will be available until 6:00 p.m. at the Sayles-Hill Information Desk.

-Your student will check-in at the main entrance of his or her residence hall.
-This is a chance to meet hall staff members and see your student's new home.
+Your student will check-in at the main entrance of their residence hall.
+This is a chance to meet hall staff members and see your student’s new home.
 They will meet their roommate and begin to unpack their belongings.
 Students need to check-in at both the Welcome Tent and their residence hall.

-Stop by anytime between 8:00 a.m. - 3:00 p.m. if your student has been assigned a work-study position or is going to work on-campus.
-This is the perfect time to complete your employment paperwork.
-Bring your required original documentation for work eligibility.
+Stop by anytime between 8:00 a.m. - 3:00 p.m. if your student has been assigned a work-study position or is going to work on campus.
+This is the perfect time to complete their employment paperwork.
+Bring all required original documentation for work eligibility.
 Please go online for further information on the documents.
 Student Financial Services will also be present to answer questions regarding student employment.

 Stop by Student Health and Counseling to meet staff, tour the facility, and learn about the services available.

 11:00 a.m. to 2:00 p.m., OPTIONAL WALKING TOURS